 ‘Agreements’ require consideration.
 This is money changing hands.
 Often no money changes hands.
 This is because of the close relationship between the parties.
 ‘Journal entries’ don’t suffice as ‘consideration’.
 In contrast to an ‘agreement’, a ‘Deed’ does not require consideration.

 What is the difference between a “deed” and an “agreement”?

-a) Agreements are orally or in writing.
-A deed must is in writing.
+a) Agreements are oral or in writing.
+A deed must be in writing.

 b) The deed must make it clear that it is intended to be a deed.
-Specific wording is inserted above the signatures.
+The specific wording is inserted above the signatures.
 This confirms that the document is intended as a deed.

 c) As mentioned above, under an agreement each party has to provide “consideration” to be valid.
 Deeds, on the other hand, do not require consideration to be valid.